13 Valuable Cookie Jars That Collectors Search For

 eBay

-Shawnee Pottery, an American pottery company that operated from 1937 to 1961, is known for its eye-catching pieces of work.
+Shawnee Pottery, an American pottery company that operated from 1937 to 1961, is known for its charming pieces of work.
 Glazed inside and out, some Shawnee jars — like this Shawnee cottage cookie jar — can command prices in the high hundreds.

 9. Lefton Baker Boy Cookie Jar